andylvua/ext2-4_filesystem_reader/README.md

 it is possible to mount `ext2` or `ext3` filesystem as `ext4`. `ext3` is even partially forward compatible with `ext4`, making it possible to mount `ext4` filesystem as `ext3` after disabling some features.

-This suggests us, that the filesystem type is effectively determined only by the features that are enabled for this particular filesystem.
+This suggests to us that the filesystem type is effectively determined only by the features that are enabled for this particular filesystem.
 There is simply no other way to determine the filesystem type.

 The filesystem type is determined using the following algorithm: